Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 - documentation and standards continuity
 - long-term institutional stability

-This is a mission-driven effort, but it should also be understood as a practical institutional opportunity.
+This is a mission-driven effort, but it is also a practical institutional opportunity.

 ## What Sutton SignWriting is